When will the Chromecast 4 be released?

 How much will the Chromecast 4 cost?

 You can buy the current Chromecast 3 for £30/$35, which is the same price as the previous model.
-With this in mind it seems likely that Google will try to keep to this price point if a new version appears.

 There are actually two models available in the range, with the Chromecast Ultra offering 4K streaming but upping the price to £69/$69.